Minneapolis teachers reach tentative agreement to end strike

 MINNEAPOLIS (AP) — Teachers in Minneapolis reached a tentative agreement early Friday to end a more than two-week strike over pay and other issues that idled some 29,000 students and around 4,500 educators and staff in one of Minnesota’s largest school districts.

-The union for teachers and support staff planned to announce details later in the day, but the union said it achieved what it sought when its members walked off the job March 8 after they were unable to agree on a contract with district leaders.
+The union for teachers and support staff planned to announce details later in the day, but said it achieved what it sought when its members walked off the job March 8 after they were unable to agree on a contract with district leaders.
 Ratification votes were expected over the weekend, and the district said it “looks forward to welcoming students and staff back to school on Monday.”

 “These historic agreements contain important wins for our students and the safe and stable schools they deserve,” the Minneapolis Federation of Teachers and Education Support Professionals said in a statement, adding that “major gains were made on pay for Education Support Professionals, protections for educators of color, class size caps and mental health supports.”

+But a teachers strike entered its third day Friday in Sacramento, California, where unions representing 2,800 teachers and 1,800 school employees hit the picket lines Wednesday over pay and staffing shortages The Sacramento City Unified School District has canceled classes at its 76 schools, affecting 43,000 students.

+Across the country, unions are seizing the opportunity posed by tight labor markets to recover some of the power they feel they lost in recent decades.
+And experts expect to see more labor strife as the country emerges from the pandemic.
+President Joe Biden’s administration is considering changes that could make it easier for federal workers and contractors to unionize.

-The walkout sent families who had endured the most chaotic days of the coronavirus pandemic fretting anew about lost academic progress and scrambling to arrange child care.
+The Minneapolis walkout, the city’s first by teachers since 1970, sent families who had endured the most chaotic days of the coronavirus pandemic fretting anew about lost academic progress and scrambling to arrange child care.
+Churches, Boys and Girls Clubs, YMCAs and park buildings opened their doors to provide students with safe places to hang out and get meals.
+High schoolers staged a series of solidarity actions to support the teachers, including an all-night sit-in at district headquarters.

+Erin Zielinski, mother to a first-grader at Armatage Elementary School in south Minneapolis, greeted news of the settlement with a one-word text: “Hallelujah!”
+She and her husband said as the strike began that they supported the teachers, though they worried whether the district could meet their demands.

+“I’m relieved to know that the union received an offer to be able to continue to provide schools that are good and safe,” she said.
+“A major reason why we chose to move to Minneapolis in the first place.”

 Minneapolis Public Schools administrators and school board members insisted throughout the talks that they didn’t have enough money to meet teachers’ demands, especially for large permanent salary increases.